rtaylor034/datapack-archive-unfinished/README.md

 Any health exceeding 300 is converted into lapis lazuli.<br>
 *Default conversion rate is 50 health per 1 lapis lazuli.*<br>
-*Mined lapis lazuli ore will give "crushed lapis lazuli", which is only usable as dye*
+Mined lapis lazuli ore will give "crushed lapis lazuli", which is only usable as dye.

 Upon reaching 0 health, the player is put into a "dying" state for 5 seconds.<br>
 While dying: